TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-4.markdown

 The comment after the `LABEL` macro in the `LN` structure says that the structure is word aligned, and indeed its size is a multiple of a word (2 bytes): 2 `APTR` (8 bytes) + 1 `UBYTE` (1 bytes) + 1 `BYTE` (1 byte) + 1 `APTR` (4 bytes) = 14 bytes.

 To find the field updated by `Open` we need to skip 32 bytes.
 So, after we skip the whole `LN` structure, we still have 18 bytes to skip into the `LIB` structure.
 At that offset we find the `LIB_OPENCNT` field (remember that `UBYTE` is 1 byte, `UWORD` 2 bytes, and `APTR` and `ULONG` 4 bytes).
 This field is, as the comment reads, the "number of current opens".
+The system counts the number of times a library has been opened because a library with zero active users can safely be removed from memory.

 The last instruction of the `Open` function is `rts` (ReTurn from Subroutine) that returns to the instruction after the `jsr` that called the function.